delfick/credo/README.rst

 * Tries to be informative about what is happening
 * Rotate keys automatically
 * Can capture environment variables per repository, account and user
+* Retrieve credentials from a saml based identity provider

 Rotation
 --------